 Because quick-service restaurants have been the primary target of minimum wage advocacy groups and their political allies, they have been taking most of the heat over restaurant worker compensation issues of late.
 But the tipping policies and practices of other segments are coming under scrutiny, too.
 What we’re learning: Customers tip less than they used to, a few more operators have opted for a built-in “service charge” model and Starbucks hopes to replace the tip jar with an app.

-A new survey conducted by website vouchercloud examined the tipping behavior of 2,612 U.S. consumers and found that full-service restaurant customers now leave smaller gratuities than they once did.
+conducted by website vouchercloud examined the tipping behavior of 2,612 U.S. consumers and found that full-service restaurant customers now leave smaller gratuities than they once did.
 Roughly three-quarters of respondents said they now tip less than the “customary” 20 percent.
 Within this group, 57 percent said they simply couldn’t afford to tip that much and one-third said it was a merit-based decision.
 Twenty-nine percent said they would not tip 20 percent, period.

 Here’s how restaurant customers routinely tip, according to the vouchercloud survey: